Vermont Small Business Health Insurance Options

 An HRA is a fund funded by the employer that reimburses employees’ qualified medical expenses, which are not covered by their health insurance plan.
 Employers determine which expenses are eligible for reimbursement and contribute funds accordingly.

-Does health sharing plan have waiting periods for pre-existing condition?
+Q: Do health sharing plans have waiting periods for pre-existing condition?

 Some healthsharing plans do have waiting periods before coverage is provided for pre-existing medical conditions.
 For more information, it’s important to read the plan guidelines and/or consult with a Personal benefits manager.